 Also, in order to accomplish this, they needed to put electrodes in the dog's head, mount it with a protective helmet, and a stimulator pack, which could be activated remotely, but only from a fairly limited distance.

-The researchers tried to see if they could figure out how to actually elicit actions from the dog through electrical stimulation, but found that it wasn't an area worth exploring, so they only ended up doing reward center training.
+The researchers tried to see if they could figure out how to actually elicit actions from the dog through electrical stimulation, but found that it wasn't an area worth exploring.

-So, as it pointed out in the report, if they were moving forward, they would continue to move forward.
+So as it pointed out in the report, if they were moving forward, they would continue to move forward.

 So you could get a dog to continue to move forward by keeping on stimulating the reward center of its brain.